Jerky – whether beef, turkey, or a more unusual meat – is a delicious snack, but one that is nice to enjoy in moderation.

 Fear not.
 Because you’ve come to the right place.
 Today, we’ll be running through all of the above, plus how different storage and production methods affect your jerky.

-What’s the lowdown?
-Jerky’s made in lots of different ways, so your best bet is to go by the label on the packaging or the recommendations on your recipe.
-However, the rule is: unopened jerky should go in the pantry and opened jerky should go in the refrigerator.
+Jerky’s made in many different ways, so your best bet is to go by the label on the packaging or the recommendations on your recipe.
+However, the rule is: unopened jerky should go in the pantry, and opened jerky should go in the refrigerator.